alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 Introduction to measures of impact other than citations: page views, download rates, tweets and retweets, trackbacks (from blogs, etc.), tagging, social bookmarking.

+Impact in different communities - e.g. researcher use, public engagement, policy and practice

 Impact measurement services
 ===========================